Unallocated/hackathon/_projects/prolite.md

 project_languages: Ruby
 project_other_techs: RESTful API.
 ---

 This is a LED sign that sits in the area above the restrooms in the hackerspace that is highly visible.
-Currently, the sign can only be updated via IRC using the IRC bot and the code to do so is part of the IRC bot.

-The primary goal is to produce a service with a documented API for updating the sign.
-This API can be used by the IRC bot and by any other services running in the hackerspace.

-During the hackathon, the goals for this project are:
- * Design, define, and document a RESTful API for the sign service
+The sign is not currently operational.

+Code has been written that can interface with the sign and can update it with multiple messages.
+The primary goal at the hackathon will be to write a REST api to interface with the existing code so that the sign can be operational and put into use.
+Secondary goals can be completed if time allows.
+Secondary goals are:

+ * Adding features
+ * Improving code quality
- * Write code to implement the API
+ * Deamonizing code to run as a service
+ * Adding audible notification of sign update